With schools

 All of these topics are an important part of the national curriculum.
 These are challenging subjects that many schools and colleges find difficult to teach.
 With this in mind, Oakhaven Hospice has been exploring ways to address important topics surrounding long-term illness with local children and young adults.
 It has proved to be extremely enjoyable and effective for everyone involved.

-The Acorn project offers an opportunity for visitors to learn more about the hospice through the eyes of children.
+The Acorn project offers an opportunity for visitors to learn more about the Hospice through the eyes of children.
 It also works extremely well in giving patients and carers space to talk about their very personal experiences.
-Many of the children involved may have been touched by a family member who has a life threatening illness or have died and the Acorn approach has helped immensely in breaking down the barriers around death and dying.
+Many of the children involved may have been touched by a family member who has a life-threatening illness or who has died and the Acorn approach has helped immensely in breaking down the barriers around death and dying.

 If you are interested in getting involved with the Acorn Project please contact Jane Askham at jane.askham@oakhavenhospice.co.uk